spring-tips/configuration/README.md

 message-from-application-properties=Hello from dev application.properties
 ```

 This property has the same key like the one in `application.properties`.
-The java code here is identical to what we had before.
+The Java code here is identical to what we had before.
 Just be sure to specify the profile before you start the Spring application.
-You can use the environment variable, properties, etc. You can even define it programmatically when building the `SpringApplication` in the `main()` method.
+You can use the environment variable (`export SPRING_PROFILES_ACTIVE=dev`), properties (`java -jar ... --spring.profiles.active=dev`), etc. You can even define it programmatically when building the `SpringApplication` in the `main()` method, which is what we do here.

 ```java
 package com.example.configuration.profiles;